smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 SDL is not able to check that 2 different transports belong to the same device.

-The device connected by 2 different types of transport SDL will understand as different 2 devices.
+For a device connected by two different transport types, SDL will understand this as two different devices.

 ## Alternative solutions